-The east bank of the river, two miles of trails, and two day-use areas with picnic tables are open all year round.
-In summer, the west bank of the river, a third day-use area, and another eight miles of trails are available to park visitors.
-The park’s amphitheater has a projection booth, a screen, and a five-foot fire ring; it seats 140 comfortably.
+The east bank of the river, two miles of trails, and a small day-use areas with picnic tables are open all year round.
+In summer, the west bank of the river, two additional day-use areas, and another eight miles of trails are available to park visitors.
+The park’s amphitheater seats up to 140 people and interpretive programs are generally offered during the summer months.

 If you have an hour, follow the Taber Nature Trail (also known as the Grove Trail) to the old-growth redwoods in Memorial Grove.

-If you have half a day, try the Big Tree Trail, which leads to the park’s tallest redwood, the Captain Miles Standish Tree.
-If you’re hot, cool off in the stream.
+If you have half a day, during the summer months, try the Big Tree Trail, which leads to the park’s tallest redwood, the Captain Miles Standish Tree.

 Standish-Hickey has ten miles of trails with scenic forest and river views.
 The Taber Loop is accessible all year long.
 The Big Tree Trail and Mill Creek loops require river crossings.
 Seasonal bridges make that easy in summer; difficult in winter.
 Bring water, appropriate clothing, and a park map.